Frequently Asked Questions

 Let us tell you a little bit about each variety of fruit Gregory's offers, to help you select a favorite for your gift!

-(Medium-sized fruit - available November thru December)
+(Medium-sized fruit - available November thru mid-April)

-(Large fruit - available November to mid-January)
+(Large fruit - available November to mid-April)

 Bright, bold and juicy!
 The fruit that says "Florida!"
 Navel Oranges are recognized by their distinctive "belly button" navel end, a "sign" that you'll be slicing into a sweet, seedless piece of fruit.
 Each is hand-selected at the peak of its flavor, gift-packed and sent directly to you.
 No wonder Navel Oranges are the fruit that our customers always request to give for that special occasion.